Published: 18 June 2020

 - On 4 May 2020 BBC Panorama featured NIHR-supported Urgent Public Health COVID19 studies.
 The programme includes interviews with Prof Tom Wilkinson, Chief Investigator for Synairgen's SNG001 trial and Richard Marsdan CEO of Synairgen.

-- How to conduct commercial COVID-19 research in the UK
+- Further information on how to conduct commercial COVID-19 research in the UK

 Learn how life science companies can access Government support to expedite and deliver commercial COVID-19 research in the UK.